cloudControl/documentation/Platform Documentation.md

 ### Password Reset

-To reset your password please got to https://api.cloudcontrol.com/reset_password/.
+To reset your password please go to https://api.cloudcontrol.com/reset_password/.

 ## Apps, Users and Deployments